mikeizbicki/cmc-csci040/topic_09_Python_SyntacticSugar/lab-wardialing/README.md

    > One of the things I teach to North Korean students is how to properly implement this type of encryption so that their internet communications cannot be monitored.
    > Organizations like [Amnesty International](https://www.amnestyusa.org/reports/encryption-a-matter-of-human-rights/) and [Human Rights Watch](https://www.hrw.org/tag/encryption) define strong encryption to be a "human right",
    > and the DPRK actively wants their citizens to learn about encryption.
-   > Unfortunately, President Trump signed an executive order banning Americans from traveling to the DPRK (and Biden has reaffirmed this executive order),
+   > Unfortunately, President Trump in 2017 signed an executive order banning Americans from traveling to the DPRK (and Biden has reaffirmed this executive order),
    > so current US policy is effectively stopping me from increasing access to human rights in the DPRK.
    >
    > I've actually previously helped the DPRK fix some aspects of their KCNA webpage which were broken, and written a [blog post about it here](https://izbicki.me/blog/fixing-north-korea-kcna-webpage.html).